mak448a/build-ios/README.md

 If you want to save your answers, you can edit `.env` with your DropBox token, GitHub username, repository name, and output file.

+When the program asks you for a path, you can drag in a file into the terminal window.

 ### Mode instructions
 **Build IPA:**
 - Follow the prompts.